 Enjoy an abundance of local walks right on your doorstep.
-Explore the eccentric ‘Mad Jack’ Fuller follies on and around the Estate, walk to the Swan or go further a field and enjoy the sights and rolling hills of East Sussex.
+Explore the eccentric ‘Mad Jack’ Fuller follies on and around the Estate, walk to the local pub, The Swan, or go further a field and enjoy the sights and rolling hills of East Sussex.
+Click on the walks below to find out more.

 Take in the historic site of Bodiam castle and the surrounding countryside.
 Generally easy walking with some style and some muddy path.
 What makes it more interesting is that Mad Jack Fuller purchased the castle in 1828 when it was in a state of disrepair and saved it from demolition.